-Our Learning Enhancement Team (LET) meets weekly to discuss the individual needs of students referred.
+Our Inclusion Team meets weekly to discuss the individual needs of students referred.
 The members of the team are:

 NB.
 Meetings may also be attended by Advisory Visiting Teachers (AVT) – Hearing Impaired, Physical Impairment, Speech and Language, Vision Impairment